rgburke/wed/README.md

 To build and install wed (defaults to `/usr/local/`) simply run:

 ```
+./configure
 make
 sudo make install
 ```

-To customise the build and installation edit `config.mk` or pass in the relevant arguments.
-For example to build wed using clang and then install to `/opt` run:
+To customise the build and installation edit `config.mk` (after running `./configure`) or pass in the relevant arguments to the `configure` script.
+For example to build wed using clang with GNU Source-highlight disabled and then subsequently installed to `/opt` run:

 ```
-make CC=clang CXX=clang++ PREFIX=/opt
+./configure --disable-source-highlight CC=clang PREFIX=/opt
+make
-sudo make install PREFIX=/opt
+sudo make install
 ```

+Run `./configure --help` to view all options.

 To uninstall wed run `sudo make uninstall`.

-As of 7060788 (9/Feb/2016) wed builds successfully without any compilation warnings using the latest packages available on the following systems:
+As of 24/May/2016 wed builds successfully using the latest packages available on the following systems:

  - Ubuntu 15.10 and 12.04.5 LTS
- - FreeBSD 10.2
+ - FreeBSD 10.3
- - Cygwin 2.4.1
+ - Cygwin 2.5.1
+ - Arch Linux
+ - OSX

 Wed should build and run on any \*nix system, although changes may be required to `config.mk` in order to do so.